 For those arriving by public transport, Warminster Rail Station is on the Cardiff-Bristol-Portsmouth rail line which operates approximately every hour, with connections available from London and the West Country at Westbury and Salisbury and also from Melksham, Chippenham and Swindon at Westbury – please see the Great Western Railway website for timetables and further details, but please note that due to engineering work in Bristol, trains to Warminster will be calling at Bristol Parkway Station instead of Temple Meads on 21st August 2021 and a rail replacement bus service will be operating between Bristol Temple Meads and Bath Spa station instead

 There are also a few direct trains from London Waterloo to Warminster each day – for more information, please visit the South Western Railway website .

 If you would prefer to travel by bus, the following bus services run to places served by Imberbus on Saturdays:

 - First service D1 runs to Warminster every hour from Bath, Bradford on Avon, Trowbridge and Westbury, and every 2 hours from Salisbury;

 - Frome Minibuses service 53 runs from Frome to Warminster every hour;

-- Faresaver service X72 runs every hour from Bath, Melksham and Devizes to West Lavington and Market Lavington;
+- Faresaver service 272 runs every hour from Bath and Melksham to Devizes, where it connects with bus 270 to West Lavington and Market Lavington;

-- Salisbury Reds service 2 runs approximately every hour from Salisbury to Shrewton, Tilshead, Gore Cross and West Lavington.
+- Salisbury Reds service 2 runs approximately every hour from Salisbury and Devizes to Shrewton, Tilshead, Gore Cross and West Lavington.

 Please visit the Traveline website during the summer for more details of these services.